Ed Ackerson: BNLX

 In 2010, Ackerson started a new group, BNLX (named after the abbreviation for Belgium-Netherlands-Luxembourg) with his wife Ashley Ackerson.
 A blend of punk rock and Britpop, BNLX released about a dozen EPs and two albums on Susstones.
+The first four BNLX EPs, which were thematically connected and released consecutively over the course of 2010, were named No. 6 in a list of the top 10 Minnesota records of 2010 in the Star Tribune's annual survey of Twin Cities music critics.
+The 2015 BNLX album Good Light tied for 15th place in that year's edition of the same poll.

 Ackerson also released two solo albums, Ed Ackerson and Ackerson2, in 2007 and 2008, as well as a 2002 instrumental album, Oblivion And Points Beyond, under the name Sideways.

 As producer

 A self-described "gear freak," Ackerson's abiding interest in recording technology and studio experimentation led to a successful career as a producer.
 In 1999, Ackerson opened a recording studio in Minneapolis, Flowers, so named because the space had formerly been a greenhouse.
 There, he produced or engineered records by nationally prominent artists and dozens of Twin Cities bands.
 With his friend John Kass, Ackerson also started a record label, Susstones, on which he would release much of his own music as well as that of many other Minneapolis bands.
 Ackerson was known for being collaborative and inventive in his work, and was described by many who worked with him, including the Jayhawks' Gary Louris and Motion City Soundtrack's Justin Pierre, as an extremely knowledgeable and experimental producer who was also humble and egalitarian.

 The Jayhawks made three albums with Ackerson, including 2000's Smile and 2003's Rainy Day Music, one of the band's most commercially successful discs.
 2018's Back Roads and Abandoned Motels was recorded in two sessions at Flowers, with Ackerson co-producing.
 Ackerson also worked several times with the Jayhawks-associated supergroup Golden Smog, which also included members of Soul Asylum, The Replacements, and Wilco, on their 2006 and 2007 albums Another Fine Day and Blood On The Slacks.

 In 2006, Ackerson was asked by the Replacements to produce two songs for the Rhino Records retrospective set Don't You Know Who I Think I Was?, the tracks "Message To the Boys" and "Pool & Dive."
 He worked with the group again for the 2013 five-song EP Songs for Slim, a benefit for the critically ill Slim Dunlap.

 Ackerson also worked frequently with Pierre, recording two of his bands at Flowers, Motion City Soundtrack's 2012 album Go and ¡Hey, Hey Pioneers! by Farewell Continental.

 Ackerson was named Producer of the Year at the 2005 Minnesota Music Awards.

 Flowers Studio remains open, now run by Ackerson's family; before his death, Ackerson chose Kris Johnson, guitarist in Minneapolis band Two Harbors, to be Flowers’ head engineer and studio manager.